deimantae/edm4hep-columnar/README.md

   </picture>
 </p>

-For both frameworks, conversion takes approximately as long as one direct EDM4hep histogramming pass.
-Across the tested CPUs, EDM4hep histogramming takes approximately 24–26 times longer than RNTuple histogramming with FCCAnalyses and 45–60 times longer with Coffea.
-Once converted, histogramming from the reduced RNTuple is much faster, making the reduced format increasingly advantageous when reused for repeated downstream analyses.
+Across the tested CPUs, RNTuple histogramming is ~4× faster with Coffea than with FCCAnalyses.
 The benchmark timings are dominated by I/O and data access rather than histogramming from the reduced columnar format itself.
 Accessing more complex EDM4hep variables can be expensive; for instance, loading `TrackState` information adds considerable additional processing time.

 The event-scaling measurements show approximately linear behaviour with event count.
 EDM4hep histogramming and conversion have similar per-event costs in each framework: 0.522 and 0.518 ms/event for FCCAnalyses, and 0.204 and 0.213 ms/event for Coffea.
 In contrast, RNTuple histogramming reduces the fitted per-event cost to approximately 0.012 ms/event for FCCAnalyses and 0.002 ms/event for Coffea.